 Blogger provides the standard functionality you’d expect to create and launch a blog quickly.

 Like WordPress’s Classic editor, Blogger’s editor looks and functions like a word processor.
 Once you’ve added text to the post editor, you can then format it using a variety of buttons in the toolbar.
 You can make bold, italicize, or underline words, change the font color, add links, include bullet lists, and insert images.

 To change the appearance of your blog, you can select a free template.
 Using the built-in template designer, you can easily rearrange elements by dragging and dropping them.
 However, because this takes place on the back end, you’ll have to click preview to see how the template will look on the front end, go back and make changes, click preview again, and so on until you’re ready to activate the template.

-Blogger offers some advanced functionality that you can’t find on other free platforms.
+Blogger offers some advanced functionality you can’t find on other free platforms.
 For example, you can restrict access to your content to a select group of Google users, organize your posts with labels, share them on social sharing sites, and monetize them with Adsense.

-But if you’re looking for any other functionality, then you’ll need to use a more flexible platform like WordPress.
+But if you’re looking for any other functionality, you’ll need to use a more flexible platform like WordPress.